Franmil Reyes Player Props: Royals vs. Braves

 Franmil Reyes At The Plate

-- Reyes is batting .214 with two home runs and three walks.
+- Reyes is hitting .188 with two home runs and three walks.

-- In four of 10 games this season (40.0%), Reyes has reached base via hit, and that includes multiple hits twice.
+- In four of 11 games this season (36.4%), Reyes has reached base safely via hit, and that includes multiple hits twice.

-- In 10 games played this season, he has homered in two of them.
+- In 11 games played this year, he has homered in two of them.

-- He has scored at least one run three times this year (30.0%), including one multi-run game.
+- He has scored at least one run three times this season (27.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.